-Ruth Birch (2017) - now at the MoD - Ruth focuses on understanding hydrides in zirconium alloys.
+Ruth Birch (2017) - now a PhD student in the group - Ruth focused on understanding hydrides in zirconium alloys.

 Monojit Roy (2016) - Monojit focused on characterising machine damage in advanced metallic alloys using HR-EBSD

-William White (2015) - Now a PhD student in the group - William focused on understanding of solute-dislocation interactions in steels using dislocation dynamics models.
+William White (2015) - Completed his PhD within the group - William focused on understanding of solute-dislocation interactions in steels using dislocation dynamics models.

 Robert Vale - hosted at Culham Centre for Fusion Energy (2015) - Robert focused on understanding of hydrogen storage in fusion reactor engineering components.